Case 02 / Internal tool

 Four insights from finance & treasury practice.

-With zero research budget, I conducted a small-scale qualitative study with three participants ranging from treasury staff to a finance director, paired with secondary research on financial statement fundamentals and bookkeeping practice.
-The goal: to better understand how financial management actually works inside an operating team — who touches money, who approves it, and what records are kept — before designing a payout system that finance professionals would trust.
+With limited resources, I conducted qualitative research with three participants (from treasury staff to finance director), and secondary research on financial statements and bookkeeping to understand how money actually moves inside an operating team before designing a system finance professionals would trust.

-Method — 3 semi-structured interviews (treasury staff, finance manager, finance director) · desk research on financial statements, internal controls, and audit trails · synthesized into the four insights below.
+- 3 semi-structured interviews (treasury staff, finance manager, finance director)

 01Financial workflows rely on role separation